Chocolate toxicity calculator – quick reference in case of emergency

 Can dogs eat white chocolate?

-The theobromine in white chocolate, when compared to darker chocolate, is almost non-existent.
+The Theobromine in white chocolate, when compared to darker chocolate, is almost non-existent.
 There is little chance of theobromine poisoning from white chocolate except in very small dogs eating a lot of white chocolate.

 Does that mean it’s OK for dogs to eat white chocolate?